MP Estate Planning UK

 Good compliance starts with clear evidence and tidy paperwork that stands up to HMRC scrutiny.

-HMRC reporting expectations and evidence to keep are simple in principle.
-Keep valuation workings, exchange statements, wallet addresses and transaction exports.
+HMRC reporting expectations are straightforward in principle: keep valuation workings, exchange statements, wallet addresses and transaction exports.
 Those files show how you reached each figure.
+For executors, this paperwork supports the IHT400 estate return.
+For beneficiaries, it supports Self Assessment reporting of any later disposals.

 Practical Self Assessment points

-Beneficiaries may need to report disposals via Self Assessment if they sell or swap inherited holdings.
+Beneficiaries may need to report disposals via Self Assessment if they sell, swap or gift inherited holdings and the gain exceeds the annual CGT exempt amount (currently £3,000).
 Keep dates, sterling values and fee details to avoid under-reporting.
+HMRC’s digital services are increasingly sophisticated at cross-referencing data from exchanges.

 What the 2026 service reporting change means

-From 1 January 2026 UK service providers will pass user and transaction information to HMRC.
-That increases visibility and makes accurate records essential.
+From 1 January 2026, UK crypto asset service providers will be required to pass user and transaction information directly to HMRC under the OECD’s Crypto-Asset Reporting Framework (CARF).
+That dramatically increases HMRC’s visibility of who holds what and makes accurate, contemporaneous records essential — not just good practice, but a practical necessity.

 When voluntary disclosure is the right choice